|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 While it is not really a Manhattan in the traditional sense, the Mile High Manhattan is a loose interpretation of the classic whiskey cocktail made with Maker's Mark.
-Though there is no vermouth and resembles its namesake in whiskey alone, it is just as alluring.
+Though there is no vermouth and the recipe resembles its namesake in whiskey alone, it is just as alluring.

 The recipe is simple and elegant.
 The bourbon is accented with the sweet flavor of a vanilla liqueur and rich citrus of Grand Marnier.
 It's then finished off with a hint of anise.
 The result is a dynamic drink that has a slight herbal spice to contrast the sweetness.

-The trick to this trick is to be very delicate with the anise liqueur.
-Just a few drops will do because it is meant to accent the drink much in the way we typically use bitters.
+The trick to this cocktail is to be very gentle with the anise liqueur.
+Just a few drops will do because it is meant to accentuate the drink much in the way bitters are typically used.
 It is easy to add too much anise, so take it slow.